What is Rheumatoid Arthritis?

 The inflammation resulting from RA-ILD can often lead to pulmonary fibrosis—the permanent scarring of respiratory tissues.
 Interstitial lung disease and pulmonary fibrosis are both progressive lung diseases that currently don’t have a cure.
 But just because these diseases are incurable does not mean they are untreatable.

-Stem cell therapy has proven effective for treating both pulmonary conditions like pulmonary fibrosis and interstitial lung disease and chronic conditions such as rheumatoid arthritis.
-Through stem cells innate healing properties and their ability to reduce inflammation, patients can get back to the life they once had.
+Cellular therapy has proven effective for treating both pulmonary conditions like pulmonary fibrosis and interstitial lung disease and chronic conditions such as rheumatoid arthritis.
+Through cells innate healing properties and their ability to reduce inflammation, patients can get back to the life they once had.

 - Breathing Exercises